 import { FoundryLocalManager } from 'foundry-local-sdk';

-const manager = FoundryLocalManager.create({ appName: 'MyApp' });
+const manager = FoundryLocalManager.create({ appName: 'my-app' });

 const whisperModel = await manager.catalog.getModel('whisper-tiny');